 DMM TOC > 500 Additional Mailing Services|

-[3-3-14] Extra services described in 2.0 through 14.0 provide optional services for mailpieces such as insurance coverage, restricted delivery, and evidence of mailing or delivery (including addressee signatures).
-Mailers can access delivery information for extra services under 1.9.
+[12-8-14] [3-3-14] Extra services described in 2.0 through 14.0 provide optional services for mailpieces such as insurance coverage, restricted delivery, and evidence of mailing, or a record of delivery (which includes the recipient’s signature).
+Mailers can access delivery information for extra services under 1.8.

 1.2 Fees and Postage

 [3-3-14] Except for Registered Mail items returned under merchandise return service in 505.3.0, and official mail of federal government agencies collected under 703.7.0 (for Department of State, see 703.3.0), postage and extra service fees are paid at the time of mailing.
 Unless otherwise restricted by standards, extra service fees may be paid using precanceled stamps (except for Registered Mail and items with USPS Tracking or Signature Confirmation), ordinary postage stamps, metered or PC Postage indicia, or by permit imprint.

 1.4.1 Eligible Matter

 [12-8-14] [3-3-14] One or more of the following extra or additional services may be added at the time of mailing, if the standards for the services are met and the applicable fees are paid, as follows:

 [3-3-14] As provided for the classes of mail under 1.4.1, and unless otherwise restricted (see “Overseas Military/Diplomatic Mail” section of the Postal Bulletin), extra services are available for mail addressed to APO, FPO, and DPO destinations, and to ZIP Codes in U.S. territories, possessions, or Freely Associated States listed in 608.2.0 , as follows: